dymmond/monkay/docs/tutorial.md

 !!!
 Warning
     There is a catch when using `settings_preloads_name` and/or `settings_preloads_name`.
     It is easy to run in circular dependency errors.
-    For fixing the initialization the errors are by default catched and ignored.
-    But this means, you have to apply them later via `evaluate_settings_once` later.
+    But this means, you have to apply them later via `evaluate_settings` later.
     For more informations see [Settings preloads and/or extensions](#settings-extensions-andor-preloads)